When folk entrust us to

 philosophy and human endeavour.

 David and his network partners are available, happy and willing to support Funeral Directors in offering Families and Friends of Deceased Souls, however they identified in life, meaningful frameworks for marking the end of a loved ones life.
-We offer a compassionate link between Funeral Directors and Next of Kin, who we will assist and support as they express how they wish to frame their loved ones affirming funeral.
+We offer a compassionate link between Funeral Directors and Next of Kin, who we will assist and support as they express their wishes regarding frame their loved ones funeral.

-In this regard, David and other ministers he liaises with undertake Humanist, Pagan, Christian, Atheist and other celebrations of life.
+In this regard, David and other ministers he liaises with undertake Humanist, Pagan, Christian, Atheist, Interfaith and other celebrations of life.